top of page

 Home

-The Forager Hill Consulting team is grateful to live on the land of the Stz’uminus, Kwantlen, Snuneymuxw, Stó:lō, Semá:th, and Matsqui.
-Our staff are honoured to contribute to Indigenous-led projects throughout the territories that are now also called British Columbia and Canada.
+The Forager Hill Consulting team is grateful to live on the lands of the Stz’uminus, Kwantlen, Snuneymuxw, Stó:lō, Semá:th, Matsqui, and Okanagan peoples, and within the territories covered by Treaty 6.
+Our staff are honoured to contribute to Indigenous-led projects throughout the territories that are now also called Canada.

 Services